njzjz/dprc-tutorial/README.md

 - [`rst7`](rst7): contains starting structures.
 - [`disang`](disang): contains distance and angle constraints for umbrella sampling.

-These files have been prepared in advance, but you need to modify the mdin file for the high-level calculation to match your software package.
+These files have been prepared in advance.

 ## Running DP-GEN